UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

 > have great memories or are otherwise easily confused. :nerd_face:)

 DocFX is used to generate the documentation for this library.
 There is confusion on what the "statictoc" template means and requires.
-It is ***LITERALLY*** that the Table of Contents (TOC) is statically generated.
-So that the entire site is servable from file path.
+It is ***LITERALLY*** that, the Table of Contents (TOC) is statically generated such that the entire site is servable from a file path.
 This ***DOES NOT*** mean that the default+modern template is unusable for hosted static site scenarios like 'gh-pages' in GitHub.
 It only means that the TOC support will ***require*** a hosted site to provide the contents needed by the generated TOC client side scripting.
 That's it.
-Don't fear the built-in templates (Despite the lack of decent docs explaining the details [Yeah, this project previously fell into those gaps and even constructed a custom template to deal with it...
+Don't fear the built-in templates (Despite the lack of decent docs explaining the details [Yeah, this project previously fell into those gaps and even constructed a complete custom template to deal with it...
 Sigh, what a waste of time... :facepalm: ])

 ## Changes Over Time
 DocFX has obsoleted the `docfxconsole` NuGet package that was used to run docfx for